 - How do you read a certificate of analysis?

-- How do you understand cannabinoid, mycotoxins, heavy metal, and pesticide analyses?
+- How do you understand cannabinoids, heavy metals, and pesticide analyses?

-- What to do if there’s something wrong with your certificate of analysis
+- What should you do if there’s something wrong with your certificate of analysis?

 - They ensure that your product contains advertised levels of CBD.

 - Some studies have found that nearly 7 out of 10 hemp products do not contain the advertised level of CBD.

 - They indicate whether or not the product in question is legally hemp or a federally-prohibited cannabis product.

 - Products with over 0.3% of delta-9 THC by dry weight are considered to be THC cannabis.

 - Depending on how your product is advertised— full-spectrum, broad-spectrum, THC-free, etc.— the presence of additional cannabinoids may raise an eyebrow.